 For most Americans, loans, credit cards, lines of credit are the way most families pay for their lifestyles.
 In fact, overall household debt for an average family spiked by 11% during the last 10 years, according to the 2016 American Household Credit Card Debt Study by Nerd Wallet.
 The average household with credit card debt has balances totaling $16,883, and the average household with any kind of debt, including mortgages, owes $137,063 and the infamous Collection Agency is busier than ever trying to collect these outstanding debts.
 If you are a business owner working this vertical, getting approved for a Collection Agency Merchant Account has never been more important.
 Call SecureGlobalPay today for all your Merchant Services.

 With these types of numbers, it is easy for any household to miss a few payments and getting overwhelmed with debt.
 When people stop paying, unpaid debts are sent to collection agencies, which go after debtors to recover the money for banks and creditors.

-Unfortunately, many traditional financial institutions don’t look very favorable at collection agencies because they are considered high-risk merchants.
+Unfortunately, many traditional financial institutions and merchant services providers don’t look very favorable at collection agencies because they are considered high-risk merchants.
 Due to the nature of their business and the large volume of chargebacks these businesses accrue, banks often deny them merchant accounts.
 When a business is turned away and it needs to process credit card payments, it can turn to SecureGlobalPay for a collection agency merchant account.

 Within 24 and 48 hours, SecureGlobalPay, a credit card processor, can approve merchant accounts for collection agencies.
 SecureGlobalPay also offers chargeback management tools, payment gateways, and fraud filters.
 To start on the path to accepting credit card transactions, apply using SecureGlobalPay’s simple, streamlined, online application today.